hayoung131/RecipeChatbot/README.md

    TO 'simplebot'@'localhost';
 ```

-The username must match the user set in the ChatBot config.ini file.
+The user-name must match the user configured in the ChatBot `config.ini` file.

-Replace localhost with the remote host that the ChatBot will be accessing the mySQL database *from*.
+Replace `localhost` with the remote host that the ChatBot will be accessing the mySQL database *from*.

-Set an appropriate password; this will need to be initialised (stored locally in encoded form) for the ChatBot later on.
+Set an appropriate password; this will need to be initialised (stored locally in encoded form) for the ChatBot later on (see the next section of this README).

 **Initialisation of Database Password for ChatBot**